blay/blay.se/edgeryders.markdown

 > universities, while they retain a degree of authority, hold less sway
 > over the socialization of young people than in even the recent past.
 >
-> [
->
-> @Herrera2006]
+> [^95]

 This shift in relations is not as simple as to say that governments should move out of the way and let youth determine their own lives.
-This perspective is strong in our contemporary society and is something Foucault has called ’’governmentality’’[@Foucault2004].
-This perspective, which has been translated as a critique of youth policy by Besley[@besley2009governmentality] stresses on the one hand the self-governance of youth and the entrepreneurial self that makes its own future and on the other hand discourses of risk, security and control.
+This perspective is strong in our contemporary society and is something Foucault has called ”governmentality”.[^96] This perspective, which has been translated as a critique of youth policy by BesleyBesley, “Governmentality of youth: Beyond cultural studies.” stresses on the one hand the self-governance of youth and the entrepreneurial self that makes its own future and on the other hand discourses of risk, security and control.

 While globalization and neoliberal policies are reducing the impact of public institutions in favor of market-driven ones, young people take